kevman3d/ZX81BASIC/README.md

-# ZXRemakerTools
+# ZX81BASIC
-A handful of code created by me while developing ZX81/ZX Spectrum BASIC game listing "remakes" in Python.
+A handful of code created by me while creating ZX81 BASIC game listing "remakes" in Python.
 Any updates or new tools will be added to this repository over time.
 So if you're a child of the 80's, sit back and enjoy that nostalgiac journey back to when life was great and computing was for nerds.
 ## The back story...